makma/fingerprintjs.com/content/blog/how-android-wallpaper-images-can-threaten-your-privacy.md

    return stream.toByteArray()
 }
 ```
 Byte arrays can be used to restore original images from Android wallpapers, which are highly likely to contain personal information or details uniquely important to the user.
 Every app on your device can view and download photos of your family, pets, favorite bands or movies, and anything else you may have set as a wallpaper.
 Moreover, you couldn’t prevent them from doing so before Android 8.1.

 As it stands, a large percentage of devices are running Android 8.1 or earlier (almost 44.6% at the time of this writing, per Google Analytics) and still vulnerable to this exploit.

 ### A new color extraction method

 Starting with Android 8.1, the [getDrawable()](https://developer.android.com/reference/android/app/WallpaperManager#getDrawable()) method requires the use of [READ_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission#READ_EXTERNAL_STORAGE), a less insecure but nonetheless risky permission as it enables access to all media on a device (and more privileged data).
 To compensate for the limited functionality, an easier way to extract colors was also introduced in Android 8.1: [getWallpaperColors(int which)](https://developer.android.com/reference/android/app/WallpaperManager#getWallpaperColors(int)),  which returns 3 main colors from a wallpaper image.

 Like iOS, Android allows users to determine which specific screens to use wallpaper images, and the integer argument “which” sets which exact wallpaper image to use for color extraction.
-There are two options: constant values WallpaperManager.FLAG_SYSTEM or WallpaperManager.FLAG_LOCK.
+There are two options: the constant values `WallpaperManager.FLAG_SYSTEM` or `WallpaperManager.FLAG_LOCK`.

 ![](https://lh4.googleusercontent.com/i01jTGYTFjPOjMlw-8E9Gt7T_tP32Ouv6oHeJ4fM7aMpZQwaFUwGrykPNBYLSNoyDK5jBjaCc3Pj2QP-f5282k-OeEJVIbnVn3JkmxAq3izNgjJ0wez_G2PV0YWJaPa7J6LE7BDE=s0)